urbanophile/urbanophile.github.io/themes/my-basic/README.md

 # About this theme

+- index.html is mapped to blog/index.html
+- index.md uses the homepage.html template and maps to the root index.html
-Not really a theme, just web design really.
+- Not really a theme, just website structure.

 ```
 ├── static